skeripting/discord-pi/README.md

+> turn an LED on and off using a Discord chat command and a Raspberry Pi

 # discord-pi
 This repo contains sample source code to interface the Raspberry Pi 4 with the discord API.
 To use this code, you'll first need a Discord bot.
 To create one, follow the instructions below: